sourdough pepperoni bread slices on a wood cutting board

 Remove the bread from Dutch oven and place it on a wire rack.
 Let the bread cool to room temperature before cutting to avoid a gummy texture.

-How to Store Pepperoni and Cheese Sourdough Bread
+How to Store Pepperoni Sourdough Bread

 Allow the bread to cool completely before slicing and placing the sourdough pepperoni sourdough bread in an airtight container.
 Store at room temperature for up to 4 days.